Posted on Leave a comment

 Our song, a light-hearted reminder, explores the practical aspects of paper notebooks.

 Some people will recommend a Compendium notebook.
 Why do you need a paper notebook?
+Here is the answer.

 If you spend your working life in front of a computer, you may reach a point where it is simply no longer possible to continue.
-In my experience, Pinhole lenses provide relief by reducing reflections and the amount of light.
+In my experience, pinhole lenses provide relief by reducing reflections and the amount of light.

 It is more pressing and real than most of us would think.